Vishal-Maddeshiya/delta-d/README.md

 # delta-d
-this is a demo for a git and github class
+this is a demo for a git and github class..